-The Rutgers Scarlet Knights have their eyes on a return to glory in the second year of the return of coach Greg Schiano.
+The Rutgers Scarlet Knights have their eyes on a return to glory in the third year of the return of coach Greg Schiano.
 And fans who take part in tailgating at Rutgers are looking forward to the return of pre-game celebrating in one of the most unique, thriving environments in college football.

 In this guide, we’ll direct you on the ins and outs of Saturday game days in New Jersey, along with some tips on how to make the most out of tailgating service at Rutgers.

 - Oct.
 22 – Indiana

 - Nov.
 19 – Penn State

 Rutgers’ online ticket site sells season tickets, 3-game plans, and single-day seats.
 Whatever games you select, get tickets well in advance.
 SHI Stadium will be back to full capacity, and Scarlet Knights fans will be anxious to get back into the stands.

 Travel, Accommodations, and Transportation

 Rutgers University is in New Jersey, situated across two towns: New Brunswick and Piscataway (SHI Stadium sits in the latter).
 Here are directions on how to get there and options for lodging.